 This activity in the sludge layers leads to rapid degradation of the organic fractions and the worsening of the water clarity.
 This is a natural process and it may go on for months until the organic matter is aerobically digested and then the bottom will become ‘’aerobic’’.

-The next step is to obtain the approval from the local authorities to continue the restoration and to prevent foul smell from resurfacing…
+The next step: The local authorities will need to confirm to us their intention to continue the restoration of the lake and to prevent foul smell from resurfacing…

 This is a first-of-its-kind project not only in India but Asia as well.